lizzyyi1993/Covid19_ARIMA-Forecast/README.md

 3. Average the forecasts from the best model and the few good ones from the subset of alternative models

 ## Results
-Results are shown in the csv file.
+Results are shown in the xls file.